toukea/android-sqlite-access/README.md

 ```

 # Make a SQL Selection
-After SQL instance has been prepared successfully,   you can use them to make one SQL selection.
+After SQL instance has been prepared successfully, you can use them to perform SQL selection.
 ```java
            @Override
            public void onSQLReady(SQLite.SQL sql) {